vineethkumarv/sv-wiki/Structure.md

 ## Unpacked Union

 The unpacked structure use the keyword 'union' keyword.
 It uses the datatypes like int, byte ,bit, logic .Only the largest datatype size should be taken for the whole union members.
 In this scenario, sometimes the whole memory space may not be used for all the union members.
-The value changed for one variable also effects other elements inside the Union.
+The value changed for one variable also effects other members inside the Union.

 ## syntax: